Excell Pro Products - OSMO 400 Electrolyte

 KeyAg Oral Electrolyte Program

-OSMO 400– Formulated to provide the ideal balance and levels of mineral electrolytes, glycine, dextrose and alkalizing agents for optimum rehydration and replacement therapy.
+OSMO 400– Formulated to provide the ideal balance and levels of mineral electrolytes, glycine, energy and alkalizing agents for optimum rehydration and replacement therapy.

 Custom Electrolyte – Formulated for maintaining electrolyte balance and hydration minerals in stressed calves predisposed to scours and maintaining hydration during stress and help rehydrate calves in the early stages of dehydration.